E-Fumi/PharmaDataMining/README.md

 In the figure below, one can see the >40,000 pharmaceutical compounds projected along the three principal component dimensions, color coded by which clinical phase they reached.
 Each point is transparent (alpha = 20%) to limit how much data points crowd each other out in the visual representation.<br/>

+A small cluster of data points can be spotted in the upper left corner, these are inorganic compounds.
+However, most data points represent organic molecules, and they group together in a cluster that is spread on a slanted plain.<br/>

 <br/>
 <p align="center">
   <img src="./readme_media/phases.png" width="650"><br/>
   Caption
  </p>
 <br/>

+A view from above (pictured below) shows that most successful pharmaceutical compounds are grouped along the 'spine' of the cluster, with relatively low values along the first principal component.<br/>

 <br/>
 <p align="center">